 If you cannot find a book on the shelf and it is not charged out or marked missing, submit a trace request (Princeton borrowers only).

-Please contact Jane Holmquist, Librarian if you have additional comments or questions.
+Please contact Anya Bartelmann, Librarian if you have additional comments or questions.

 The Main Catalog is your primary tool for finding books in the Princeton University Library.
 You can also use the catalog to find other materials, including videos, sound recordings, Internet sites, and journals (the journals themselves- not individual articles).
 The Main Catalog provides two search modes: Basic Search and Guided Search.

 Keyword searching is best used when you don't know the exact title, author's name, or subject heading.
 Use keywords especially when you want to discover what items the Library has for your topic, as this allows you to express the topic in your own words.
 For more tips on using the Main Catalog see the Help Page.

 I typically advise using the Guided Search, especially since most attempts to discover what the Library holds on a topic will involve a complex keyword search.
 The Guided Search allows you to search combinations of keywords and phrases in more than one field within the catalog.
 You can combine search terms with Boolean operators (AND, OR, NOT) and by using the pull-down menu options (all of these, any of these, as a phrase).
 You can also limit your search to particular fields, such as the title, author, subject, and publisher.
 Break your topic up into its component concepts and construct searches for each concept individually, then combine the conceptual searches together to approximate your topic.

 When you get some results, use the Long View feature to display the full record.
 Displaying the full record exposes more detail, including the subject headings that were assigned to that item.
 Look at the subject headings and see how they describe your topic.
 You can do follow-up searches using these subject headings to get related items.